Using a TDS Meter on Berkey Water

 A TDS meter cannot identify between; healthy ionic minerals, harmful sedimentary minerals, and heavy metals.
 In other words, TDS is not a good way to measure the "cleanliness" of water because beneficial minerals are also considered total dissolved solids.

-A TDS reading of 0 would indicate the absence of all TDS, including healthy beneficial minerals, bad minerals, and heavy metals, this type of water is also called “dead water”.
-Learn more about dead water in our Berkey vs Reverse Osmosis comparison.
-Zero Water Filters also utilize a TDS meter to gauge the filter life and water quality, read more about how Berkey stacks up against Zero Water Filters.
+A TDS reading of zero would indicate the absence of all TDS, including healthy beneficial minerals, bad minerals, and heavy metals, this type of water is also called “dead water”.

-It is our belief at Berkey Filters, that a water purification system should filter out things that are harmful to your body, but leave in the helpful things such as beneficial minerals.
+It is our belief at Berkey Filters, that a water filter system should filter out things that are harmful to your body, but leave in the helpful things such as beneficial minerals.
 The Black Berkey elements, utilized in all our Berkey Systems, are designed, to do exactly that!
-The Berkey Black filter’s proprietary design allows healthful beneficial minerals (like calcium, potassium, etc.) to remain in your water and remove; chemicals, harmful sedimentary minerals, heavy metals and many other contaminants (200+ in total) see our independent test results!
+The Berkey Black filter’s proprietary design allows healthful beneficial minerals (like calcium, potassium, etc.) to remain in your water and remove or reduce; chemicals, harmful sedimentary minerals, heavy metals and many other contaminants (200+ in total) see our independent test results!

 Testing Berkey Water